If you are disabled, you may be eligible for benefits through the Social Security Administration.

 Under the rules of the Social Security Administration, a "disability" means:

-To qualify under this definition, you typically must be unable to engage in "work for pay", and you must have a doctor's opinion that you are presently disabled, with some manner of evidence (preferably a medical treatment history) to document the duration of the disability.
+Your disability claim must be supported by a doctor's opinion that you are presently disabled, with some manner of evidence (preferably a medical treatment history) to document the duration of the disability.

 There are two disability programs offered by the Social Security Administration:

-It is possible for a disabled worker to qualify for both SSI and DIB benefits.
+It is possible for a disabled worker who is of limited means to qualify for both SSI and SSDI / DIB benefits.
 This is known as "concurrent eligibility".

-There are three ways to apply for benefits:
+There are three ways to apply for Social Security disability benefits: